lzwjava/blog-source/_posts/2024-11-23-fresh-food-en.md

 ---
+lang: en
 layout: post
-title: "Pay Attention to Food Freshness"
+title: Pay Attention to Food Freshness
 ---

 A recent experience with street food taught me a valuable lesson about the importance of food freshness.
 While enjoying Xinjiang barbecue from a vendor, I ordered two lamb shashlik skewers and a portion of ham.
 The next day, I found myself dealing with an unfortunate case of diarrhea.